Is It Worth It? 5 Hidden Costs of STAYING in Contact with a Narcissist

 There is no room for independent thought and action.
 You aren’t valued as a person in your own right who can come to your own conclusions and direct your own life.
 You are treated as an object.

-When you are appropriated, you can stop seeing yourself as having worth.
+When you stay in contact with a narcissist, over time, you can stop seeing yourself as having worth.

 The cost of remaining in contact with a narcissist